 6. Independents Have Limited Income

 Because you set your own bill rate as an independent, you aren’t bound by a salary that you might be stuck with in a traditional job.
-In fact, independents make $65,300 on average—that’s 15% more than the median U.S. family income of $56,516.
+In the last year, independent work generated $1.21 trillion in revenue, equal to about 5/7% of U.S. GDP.

 7. Working for Yourself is Lonely